 • Anti-Poaching Efforts: Increased anti-poaching patrols and stricter penalties have been crucial in protecting the saiga from illegal hunting.

-• Habitat Protection: Efforts to improve and restore the saiga’s habitat have been implemented, ensuring they have safe migratory routes and breeding grounds.
+• Habitat Protection: Efforts to improve and restore the saiga’s habitat have been implemented, ensuring safe migratory routes and breeding grounds.

-• Population Monitoring: Regular population counts and monitoring have helped track the success of conservation efforts and make informed decisions.
+• Population Monitoring: Regular population counts and monitoring have helped track the success of conservation efforts and inform management decisions.

 Black-faced Spoonbill: Pan-Asia Flier

-The black-faced spoonbill, with its striking black face and long, flat bill, is a wading bird that inhabits the coastal areas of East Asia.
-This endangered species has the most restricted distribution among spoonbills, breeding on a few islands off North Korea and then migrating and wintering in places like Taiwan, Hong Kong and Vietnam.
+The black-faced spoonbill, with its striking black face and long, flat bill, is a wading bird that inhabits coastal areas of East Asia.
+This endangered species has the most restricted distribution among spoonbills, breeding on a small number of islands off North Korea and migrating to wintering grounds in Taiwan, Hong Kong and Vietnam.

 The black-faced spoonbill is a species of wading bird in the ibis and spoonbill family Threskiornithidae.
 The scientific name is Platalea minor.

-Key conservation actions for the black-faced spoonbill include:
+Key conservation actions supporting the recovery of the black-faced spoonbill include:

-• International Action Plans: Implemented in 1995 and 2010–2020, these plans have played a pivotal role in the species’ recovery.
+• International Action Plans: Long-term, coordinated action plans have played a pivotal role in stabilizing and rebuilding populations across the species’ range.

-• International Cooperation: Countries along the bird’s migratory route have collaborated to preserve essential habitats and manage conservation efforts.
+• International Cooperation: Countries along the East Asian–Australasian Flyway have worked together to preserve essential habitats and align conservation strategies.

 Black-faced Spoonbill (Platalea minor) standing in water